Fine Art Insurance

 Here are a few things to be aware of.

-• Accurate Valuation Is Key – Your insurance payout depends on agreed valuations, which must reflect the true market and replacement value of your artwork.
-Regular updates are essential to keep coverage accurate, as art values can fluctuate.
+• Accurate Valuation Is Key – Insurance payouts depend on the agreed value, which must reflect the true replacement and market value of your artwork.
+Regular valuations are essential to keep the level of your cover accurate due to fluctuations.

-• Transit Risks Are Often Overlooked Moving art between exhibitions and galleries requires additional coverage.
-Transit insurance protects against damage or loss while your pieces are on the move.
+• Transit Risks Are Often Overlooked Moving artwork between homes or galleries requires additional transit cover to protect your pieces against damage or loss whilst on the move.

-• Modifications and Restoration Impact Coverage Any restoration or significant alterations should be declared to your insurer, with documentation ensuring your claims are processed without disputes.
+• Modifications and Restoration Impact Coverage Any restoration or even minor alterations should be declared to your insurer, to ensure there are no disputes when it comes to making a claim.

 Knowing these details helps you choose the right fine art insurance policy that matches your collection’s unique needs, giving you confidence that your investment is protected at every stage.